Why the Teaching Assistantship Program in France is Ideal for Young Writers

 downsides of the TAPIF.
 The first is, of course, the frugal living

 the job necessitates.
-The job pays 790 Euros after taxes and some schools provide housing (mine did, which helped a lot) but others do not.
+The job pays 790 Euros net and some schools provide housing (mine did, which helped a lot) but others do not.
 Therefore, assistants do not live like rock stars, but perhaps this will prepare young writers for the years of frugal living which likely lie ahead.
 All in all, though I had to keep a tight budget, I always felt the terms of the job — with seven weeks paid vacation out of 28 and only a 20-hour workweek — were more than fair.

 In addition, there is the waiting to consider.
 Candidates for the assistantship must be flexible and patient while contract decisions are made.
 The TAPIF website has a typical timeline, and some of my fellow assistants were waiting for long-stay work visas until September.
 Accepted assistants then had to immediately buy plane tickets, travel to France, find housing, and get settled in — all before their obligations began in October.
 Submitting paperwork as promptly as possible and keeping meticulous track of documents helps with the process, but it is important to bear in mind that TAPIF candidates must be flexible and patient while paperwork is processed and contracts are assigned.